How Do I Sum Colored Cells in Excel

 2. From the drop-down menu, select Filter by Color.

-Excel Filter by color menu.
+Excel Filter by Color and Cell Color.

 Filtered results from green cell background.